josmar-crwdstffng/angular/aio/content/guide/build.md

 ### Bypass the proxy

-If you need to optionally bypass the proxy, or dynamically change the request before it's sent, add the bypass option, as shown in this JavaScript example.
+If you need to optionally bypass the proxy, or dynamically change the request before it is sent, add the bypass option, as shown in this JavaScript example.

 <code-example format="javascript" language="javascript">